Emma Stevens

-Emma Nadine Stevens (born 4 May 1986) is an English singer-songwriter and multi-instrumentalist, based in Guildford, Surrey, England.
+Emma Nadine Stevens (born 4 May 1986) is an English singer-songwriter based in Guildford, Surrey.
 She achieved mainstream success with her single "Riptide" from her first album Enchanted, which was featured as iTunes Single of the Week in October 2013 and had over 150,000 downloads.
 She describes her music as "sparkly folk pop".

 Early life and education

 Born to parents Toby and Tina Stevens in Guildford in England, she has one younger sister, Ellen.
 Stevens grew up in Shalford just outside Guildford, where she lived until the age of 17.
 She attended Shalford First School, St Theresa's in Effingham and St Peter's in Merrow where she studied GCSE Music.